heesookiim/Minimalist_Portfolio/README.md

 Reference Apple products.
 Dynamic Notch on the website works as a navigation bar

 ## 01/09/2025
-1. In desktop mode, the hamburger menu isn't clickable.
-    - Hovering the cursor on the hamburger menu will animate menus automatically.
+1. In desktop and tablet mode, hamburger menu is clickable.
+Hovering a cursor will still animate dynamic notch interaction
-3. In tablet or phone mode, the hamburger menu is clickable
+3. In phone mode, the hamburger menu is clickable, but hovering a cursor is unavailable.
-    - There is not cursor, so clicking the menu is needed.

 ## 01/08/2025
 https://github.com/user-attachments/assets/d15ad99c-ecd3-48c2-aadc-dfc052058f20